-As of release 6.0.3.0, the Continuous Compliance Engine supports the installation of plugins, written in Java, that provide new masking algorithms.
-This feature is referred to as Extensible Algorithms.
-This section of the documentation details all aspects of masking algorithm plugin usage and development.
-The Guided Tour portion of the workflows section walks the user through the basic process of building a simple plugin and installing it onto the Continuous Compliance Engine.
+The SDK was formerly referred to as the Masking Algorithm SDK, but it is now referred to as the Masking Extensible SDK, as of SDK version 1.5.0, as it now allows for the development of different types of extensible plugins.
+As of Delphix release 6.0.3.0, the Delphix Masking Engine supports the installation of plugins, written in Java, that provide new masking algorithms; and as of 6.0.9.0, driver support plugins.
+The former feature is referred to as Extensible Algorithms and the latter is referred to as Extensible Driver Supports.
+This section of the documentation details all aspects of masking algorithm and driver support plugin usage and development.
+The Guided Tour portion of the workflows section for Extensible Algorithms and Extensible Driver Supports walk the user through the basic process of building a simple plugin and installing it onto the Delphix Masking Engine.
 Other sections explore in-depth topics such as making algorithms configurable, consuming input files, etc.